Henry Louis Wallace: Murder victims

 On August 10, 1993, Wallace raped and strangled Valencia M. Jumper, a 21-year-old college student from Columbia, South Carolina.
 Jumper was his sister's friend.
 He then set her body on fire to cover up the crime.
 A few days after her murder, Wallace and his sister went to Valencia's funeral, even sending her family condolences.

 A month later, on September 14, 1993, Wallace went to the apartment of 20-year-old Michelle Stinson, a college student and friend of his from Taco Bell.
 He raped her and some time later strangled and stabbed her in front of her oldest son.

 On February 4, 1994, Wallace was arrested for shoplifting, but police did not make a connection between him and the murders.

 On February 20, 1994, a day after Shawna's mother appealed to the public to find her daughter's murderer, Wallace raped and strangled Vanessa Little Mack, 25, in her west Charlotte apartment.
 He knew her through her sister, who was a co-worker of his at Taco Bell.

 On March 8, 1994, Wallace robbed, raped, and strangled 24-year-old Betty Jean Baucom a day after her birthday.
 Baucom and Wallace's girlfriend were co-workers at Bojangles, where she was the assistant manager.
 After Wallace murdered her, he took a considerable number of valuables from the house, then left the apartment with her car.
 He pawned everything except the car, which he left at a local shopping center.

 Wallace returned to the same apartment complex on March 8, 1994, knowing that Berness Woods would be at work so he could murder Woods' girlfriend, Brandi June Henderson, an 18-year-old high school student, homemaker, and mother of Woods’ child.
 Wallace raped Henderson while she held her baby and then strangled her.
-He also strangled her son, who survived.
+He also tried to strangle her son, who survived.

 The police increased their patrols in east Charlotte after two bodies of young black women were found at The Lake Apartments complex.
 Even so, Wallace sneaked in to rob and strangle Debra Ann Slaughter, 35, who had been his girlfriend's co-worker.
 He raped, strangled, and stabbed her 38 times in the stomach and chest before taking money from the apartment for drugs.
 Slaughter's body was found on March 12, 1994.